DenisB7/DenisB7/README.md

 3. Vocuni on Upwork (mostly Back End) - created almost from scratch, there were already prepared models, settings and other things related with settings (18 August - 14 March)
 4. Arpeggiato started on Upwork (mostly Back End and Front End), then directly - bugs fixing and creating new features (14 March - still in progress)

-🚀Have 4 projects from practice courses, some of the projects fixed and refactored, especially Jobji many times:
+🚀Have 4 projects from practice courses, DTravel and Jobji projects fixed and refactored, especially Jobji many times:
 - Django REST framework (2 projects),
 - Jobji made on Django with serving static files by WhiteNoise and another version by Nginx (Deployed on Heroku),
 - DTravel made on Django (Deployed on Heroku)